bodrick/awesome/README.md

 *   [Modernizr/Modernizr](https://github.com/Modernizr/Modernizr) - Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
 *   [requirejs/requirejs](https://github.com/requirejs/requirejs) - A file and module loader for JavaScript
 *   [parallax/jsPDF](https://github.com/parallax/jsPDF) - Client-side JavaScript PDF generation for everyone.
+*   [weareoutman/clockpicker](https://github.com/weareoutman/clockpicker) - A clock-style timepicker for Bootstrap (or jQuery).
+Sorry but no longer maintained.

 ## Go